iot49/photo-web/README.md

 2. Docker and docker compose (installed on the server).
 E.g. [Docker Desktop](https://docs.docker.com/desktop/) on the Mac.

+3. `npm`.
+Install with `brew install node`.

-3. A [Cloudflare Account](https://www.cloudflare.com/).
+4. A [Cloudflare Account](https://www.cloudflare.com/).
 Used for domain name registration and global access to the app (if desired).

-4. A [Firebase Account](https://firebase.google.com/).
+5. A [Firebase Account](https://firebase.google.com/).
 Used for user authentication (with Google).

-5. [Mkdocs](https://www.mkdocs.org/user-guide/installation/) installation (to create the documentation, if desired).
+6. [Mkdocs](https://www.mkdocs.org/user-guide/installation/) installation (to create the documentation, if desired).

 ### Steps